ofiwg/libfabric/man/fi_domain.3.md

   Only wait operations defined by the fabric interface will result in an operation progressing.
 Operating system or external wait functions, such as select, poll, or pthread routines, cannot.

+  Manual progress requirements not only apply to endpoints that initiate transmit operations, but also to endpoints that may be the target of such operations.
+This holds true even if the target endpoint will not generate completion events for the operations.
+For example, an endpoint that acts purely as the target of RMA or atomic operations that uses manual progress may still need application assistance to process received operations.

 ## Resource Management (resource_mgmt)